Get 1 Cr. Life cover at 16 a day*

 Together with offering life cover, a term insurance plan also offers protection against critical illness.
 For a tiny add-on premium amount, Critical Illness cover offers lump sum payment when any critical illness such as kidney failure, cancer, or heart attack, etc. is first detected.

-One of the most alluring features of term insurance plans is that the premiums are always the lowest, unlike the other life insurance products.
-Moreover, the sum assured offered under term plans is relatively higher when compared to the premium amounts.
-Regular term insurance plans, including TROP plans come with a 105% return on premium benefit when the policy matures.
+One of the most alluring features of term insurance Plan is that the premiums are always the lowest, unlike the other life insurance products.
+Moreover, the sum assured offered under term Plan is relatively higher when compared to the premium amounts.
+Regular term insurance Plan, including TROP Plan come with a 105% return on premium benefit when the policy matures.

-Term insurance plans come loaded with tax benefits on the premiums paid.
-New-age term insurance plans along with critical illness cover also provide some additional tax benefits on the premiums paid by the policyholder.
+Term insurance Plan come loaded with tax benefits on the term policy premiums paid.
+New-age term insurance Plan along with critical illness cover also provide some additional tax benefits on the premiums paid by the policyholder.
 One can also avail benefits subject to the conditions u/s 10(10D) on the amount that his/her family receives in the case of an untimely demise or unfortunate event.